CreatibOfficiel/apaise/docs/SUPABASE.md

 #### 4. Set Up Database Schema

-ShipNative includes a production-ready database schema.
+Shipnative includes a production-ready database schema.
 To set it up:

 1. Go to your Supabase project dashboard
 2. Navigate to **SQL Editor**